Bridges is Hiring !

 When ILSY became a United Way agency the next year, funding to hire a full time director and social worker and a part-time office administrator became available.
 At that same time, Norman’s three Rotary clubs, the Norman Housing Authority, and community donations funded a student center in the middle of the apartment complex.

 To better reflect additional services, the ILSY name was changed to Bridges in 2007.
 At the same time, the agency added mentoring and savings programs.
 The Kay Absher Savings account, named in memory of former director of the Norman Housing Authority and ILSY champion Kay Absher, was established as an incentive-based savings account for students.
 Participants are paid for grades, attendance, involvement in Lifeskills classes, extracurricular activities, and steps towards college, such as taking the ACT test or touring a campus.

-The anniversary reception at Bridges is made possible by the Hyden Fund, a charitable donor advised fund of the Norman Community Foundation; Abbey Road Catering; Poppy Lane Florists; Stubble, Inc.; Maren Hobbs; musicians Kayla Cox, Amy Hobbs, Maren Hobbs, and Lacie Savage; and miscellaneous donations.
+The anniversary Generic cialis cheap reception at Bridges is made possible by the Hyden Fund, a charitable donor advised fund of the Norman Community Foundation; Abbey Road Catering; Poppy Lane Florists; Stubble, Inc.; Maren Hobbs; musicians Kayla Cox, Amy Hobbs, Maren Hobbs, and Lacie Savage; and miscellaneous donations.

 Thanks for visiting Bridges.
-We are currently updating our website and expanding get more info our communication platform.
-Please check back soon or use our acheter cialis 20mg web form to submit your information for updates.
+We are currently updating our website and expanding our communication https://melbournerx.com/buy-cialis-melbourne.html platform.
+Please check back soon or use our web form to submit your information for updates.